gaearon/react-document-title/README.md

 ====================

 Provides a declarative way to specify `document.title` in a single-page app.
-This component is only intended for client-side usage.
+This component can be used on server side as well.

 ====================